 Most of us know the saying “as American as apple pie,” right?
 It’s an old classic but, unfortunately, also completely inaccurate.
-Apple pies actually come from England, and even then that’s really just another take on the German apple strudel, which dates all the way back to the later 17th century.
+Apple pie actually comes from England, and even then that’s really just another take on the German apple strudel, which dates all the way back to the late seventeenth century.

 The point is that pies are such a versatile dish that they’re eaten in many cultures and assume many forms.
 Though the apple pie comes from England (or Germany) it has been adopted and changed by the U.S. to the point where it’s now an American classic dish.
-So too with meat pies — though they were first eaten in medieval Europe they are now a staple classic in Australia and New Zealand (think a small handheld Aussie meat-pie eaten with ketchup).
+The same is true with meat pies — though they were first eaten in medieval Europe they are now a staple classic in Australia and New Zealand (think a small handheld Aussie meat-pie eaten with ketchup.)
 No matter where you are in the world that culture probably has its own pie creation that reflects the people and their tastes and history.

-Regardless of what kind of pie you’re eating the pastry treat itself has a very long and practical history: when people first began cooking food in ovens there was little to protect the meat (and other ingredients) from the searing heat (there’s was no temperature dial on the world’s first ovens, believe it or not).
-As a result the juices would fizzle out and everything would burn rather quickly.
+Regardless of what kind of pie you’re eating, the pastry treat itself has a very long and practical history.
+When people first began cooking food in ovens there was little to protect the meat (and other ingredients) from the searing heat (there was no temperature dial on the world’s first ovens, believe it or not.)
+As a result, the juices would fizzle out, and everything would burn rather quickly.

-As a solution the bready dough was used to protect the meat from the fire and heat while it cooked, with a surprise result: the dough absorbed the juices of the meat as it cooked making the entire case and filling a dish in itself.
-And so we have the first pie.
-Since then pies have become a lot more complex taking on many different forms and decadent fillings.
+As a solution, the bready dough was used to protect the meat from the fire and heat while it cooked, with a surprise result: The dough absorbed the juices of the meat as it cooked, making the entire case and filling a dish in itself, and so we had the first pie.
+Since then, pies have become a lot more complex, taking on many different forms and decadent fillings.

 The truth is there is really no firm definition of what makes a pie… the general consensus is that it should either be baked in a pie dish or have (at least) a base made of pastry.
-Fruit or meat, cheese or chocolate, filo or shortcrust — read on to find out what pies creations people are eating around the world.
+Fruit or meat, cheese or chocolate, filo or shortcrust — read on to find out about pie creations people are eating around the world.